jobovy/apogee/README.rst

 can be downloaded using ``apogee.tools.download.linelist``; make sure to also download the ``stronglines.vac`` linelist).
 Isotopic ratios can be set to either ``isotopes='solar'`` or ``isotopes='arcturus'`` for typical dwarf or giant isotope ratios.
+The method for downloading MOOG linelists currently implemented here is only accessible to APOGEE collaboration members, although the DR12 linelist is publicly available; it has to be obtained independently from this code.
+A Turbospectrum version of the (corrected) DR12 linelist *can* be automatically downloaded by the code (see below).

 The LSF can be given as the ``lsf=`` keyword.
 This can be set to the output of ``apogee.spec.lsf.eval`` (best if it's a sparse version of